tjnull/cygor/README.md

   cygor <command> [args]

 Commands:
   banner      Cygor tool banner (Warning it is large!) scan        Automated scanner to discover hosts and services.
-(Will require root/sudo privileges for scanning). parse   Analyze a NMAP scan file (nmap, gnmap, xml) and extract each host that is running a common service.
-Will create seperate hostlists for each service. enum    Loads enumeration modules that are located in the Cygor modules directory. web     Loads Cygor's Web UI and will allow you to interact with it by supplying data you have collected with Cygor.
+(Will require root/sudo privileges for scanning). parse       Analyze a NMAP scan file (nmap, gnmap, xml) and extract categorized hostlists by common service. enum        Loads enumeration modules that are located in the cygor modules directory. workspace   Manage workspaces (init/set-default/show). web         Control/launch the Cygor Web UI (start/stop/status) or run directly.

+Environment:
+  CYGOR_WORKSPACE     Override default workspace just for this run.
+  CYGOR_RESULTS_DIR   Used by web and modules if set.
+(Auto-set from default workspace.)

 ```

 ## Cygor scanner